MikeWhite-ZP/USA-Luxury-Limo-Service/replit.md

 - **Backend**: Node.js with Express.js, TypeScript, RESTful JSON APIs.
 - **Database**: PostgreSQL (Neon for hosting) with Drizzle ORM.
 - **Authentication**: Replit Auth with OpenID Connect, PostgreSQL-backed session management, and scrypt hashing for multi-role access (passenger, driver, admin).
+- **Object Storage**: Replit Object Storage with custom Buffer normalization for all downloads.
+Object storage returns data in serialized format (array-wrapped or plain objects with numeric keys) which is converted to proper Buffers for binary file serving.
+All download endpoints (driver documents, CMS media, email logos) use consistent conversion logic with strict error handling.
 - **Core Features**:
     - **Notifications**: Comprehensive email and SMS notification system (Twilio, Nodemailer) for all booking lifecycle events, using a fire-and-forget async pattern.
     - **Payment**: Integration with multiple providers (Stripe, PayPal, Square), supporting "Pay Now", "Pay Later", and "Pay with Cash" options.
 Includes surcharge management.